riteshbel/famt_vlsi_lab/README.md

   - src - contains VHDL source code
   - par - Place & Route folder.
 This folder contains all the Quartus tool generated files.
   - doc - documents and project setting files

+_Lab experiments are created for Finolex Academy of Management & Technology (www.famt.ac.in)_